 Rosalie had met her next, handing over a bottle of lotion.
-It was also excessively scented, and though it wasn't as bad as the shampoo it was loaded with chemicals.
-Alice had added her contribution by loading Bella's hair with gels and sprays — and then twisting it into a pretty coif, for good measure — and then Esme had spritzed her with a particularly unpleasant perfume.
+It was also excessively scented, and though it wasn't as bad as the shampoo, it was loaded with chemicals.
+Alice had added her contribution by loading Bella's hair with gels and sprays—and then twisting it into a pretty coif, for good measure—and then Esme had spritzed her with a particularly unpleasant perfume.

-And now she was marinating in putrid chemicals so strong that they almost completely obscured the scent of Charlie's flannel shirt.
+So now, she was marinating in putrid chemicals so strong that they almost completely obscured the scent of Charlie's flannel shirt.

 She was still at the river.
 She didn't want to carry her stench into the house where the others would have no choice but to smell her.
 But they had all come out with her and were standing several yards away, flashing her encouraging smiles.
-Even Jasper had given her a wink when he caught her eye.
+Even Jasper had given her a wink when he'd caught her eye.

 Bella squeezed Edward's hand, grateful to him when he responded by slipping a hand to her hip and pulling her closer to him.